 A fascinating chronicle of how we shape the dead and are in turn shaped by them, this is a landmark work of cultural history.

 Thomas W. Laqueur is the Helen Fawcett Professor of History at the University of California, Berkeley.
-His books include Making Sex: Body and Gender from the Greeks to Freud and Solitary Sex: A Cultural History of Masturbation.
+His books include Making Sex: Body and Gender from the Greeks to Freud, Solitary Sex: A Cultural History of Masturbation, and Religion and Respectability: Sunday Schools and Working Class Culture, 1780–1850.
 He is a regular contributor to the London Review of Books.